OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

 group entity.
 You can navigate the hierarchy of a drive by path or by enumerating the contents of folders and files.

-## Prerequisites
-* Visual Studio 2015 with Update 1 installed.
-* **Graph AAD Auth v2 Starter Project** template installed.
-* An account in an Office 365 tenant.

 ## Exercise 1: Create a new project using Azure Active Directory v2 authentication

 In this first step, you will create a new ASP.NET MVC project using the